Skip to content

 Lab Environment Setup

-One can use an online bash interpreter to run all the commands that are provided as examples in this course.
-This will also help you in getting a hands-on experience of various linux commands.
+One can use an online Bash interpreter to run all the commands that are provided as examples in this course.
+This will also help you in getting a hands-on experience of various Linux commands.

-REPL is one of the popular online bash interpreters for running linux commands.
+REPL is one of the popular online Bash interpreters for running Linux commands.
 We will be using it for running all the commands mentioned in this course.

 What is a Command

 A command is a program that tells the operating system to perform specific work.
-Programs are stored as files in linux.
+Programs are stored as files in Linux.
 Therefore, a command is also a file which is stored somewhere on the disk.

 Commands may also take additional arguments as input from the user.
 These arguments are called command line arguments.
 Knowing how to use the commands is important and there are many ways to get help in Linux, especially for commands.
 Almost every command will have some form of documentation, most commands will have a command-line argument -h or --help that will display a reasonable amount of documentation.
-But the most popular documentation system in Linux is called man pages - short for manual pages.
+But the most popular documentation system in Linux is called man pages—short for manual pages.

 Using --help to show the documentation for ls command.